nicnacno/book-inventory/README.md

 Plan:

--start with .csv storage format (one for book, one for authors)
+-start with .csv storage format (populate book data from one query, populate author field from a second query)

 -populate from openlibrary api